Head of Marketing and Communications

 EDUCATION/WORKFORCE DEVELOPMENT PROJECTS

-ARM’s first Education/Workforce Development Project Call focused on the creation of sustainable apprenticeship programs that respond to specific needs of small and medium manufacturers (SMMs) in robotics and automation.
+ARM’s first Education/Workforce Development Project Call focused on the creation of sustainable robotics apprenticeship programs that respond to specific needs of small and medium manufacturers (SMMs) in robotics and automation.

 “We believe that the selected apprenticeship projects will actively address critical gaps in the manufacturing workforce,” notes Rebecca Hartley, ARM Chief Workforce Officer.
 “These programs will catalyze engaging, high-value careers in manufacturing while emphasizing the importance of lifelong, active learning for continued career success.”